umayr/cressida/README.md

 ### Options

-Right now, Cressida only supports to change auxiliary verb in the message that is `should` by default.
+Cressida supports to change auxiliary verb in the message that is `should` by default.

 ``` javascript
  var Message = require('cressida').create({ auxiliary : 'must' });